Wirecloud/docker-wirecloud/hub-docs/README.md

 [...]
 ```

 Now your WireCloud instance is ready to be used!
-Open your browser and point it into port 80 of your docker machine.
+Open your browser and point it to your docker machine using `http://` (e.g. `http://192.168.99.100`).

 ### Other useful commands